Nirahua Hindustani 2: Release

 The film was released on 12 May 2017 at theatres of Bihar, Jharkhand and Nepal.
-He is remarked as all time blockbuster on Bhojpuri box office.
+He is remarked as all-time blockbuster on Bhojpuri box office.

 Soundtrack

 The soundtrack for "Nirahua Hindustani 2" was composed by Chhote Baba and Madhukar Anand with lyrics penned by Pyare Lal Yadav, Azad Singh, Shyam Dehati and Santosh Puri.
 The soundtrack included an unusually large number of songs at 10.
 It was produced under the "Wave Music" label, who also bought his satellite rights.

 All songs of this film was released on YouTube official Channel of "Wave Music".
 All songs are superhit on YouTube.
-His song " Jhanak Jala Matha" sung by Indu Sonali and Alka Jha is crossed 28 millions views on YouTube.
+His song " Jhanak Jala Matha" sung by Indu Sonali and Alka Jha is crossed 28 million views on YouTube.

 Marketing

-Official trailer of the film was released on 30 April 2017 at YouTube official handle of Wave Music and he crossed over 11 millions views till now.
+Official trailer of the film was released on 30 April 2017 at YouTube official handle of Wave Music and he crossed over 11 million views till now.

 The film was also released at online video platform site YouTube on 26 November 2017 at official channel of Wave Music Bhojpuri, and he create history of Most Viewed Bhojpuri Film on YouTube.
 As on 12 June 2019, he is the first Bhojpuri film to crossed 150 million on YouTube.
-He crossed over 211 millions views on till now.
+He crossed over 211 million views on till now.